Nodding off requires us to feel safe, and that it's the right time, to do so. Photo credit: Craig Adderley

 Sleep is a vulnerable state.
 It’s important that we don’t go to sleep if we’re not safe to do so.
+It’s also important that we don’t waste time better spent elsewhere by sleeping at the wrong time to do so.

-It’s also important that we don’t waste time better spent elsewhere through sleeping when it’s not the right time to do so.
 In our evolutionary past, daylight was precious to enable necessary work.
-Therefore, evidence of daytime, or the need to act, can inhibit our nodding off.
+Therefore, evidence of daytime (light or a call to action) can inhibit our nodding off.

 One of the clues you might notice is that the temperature has dropped.

+You can also drop your body temperature (our core temp drops by 1-2°C at night), which helps support melatonin release.
 Having a warm bath or shower in the lead up to bedtime can be a good way to do this, after which your core temperature will usually drop.
 Make sure your hands and feet and head remain warm to enable the peripheral vasodilatation which is the other necessary part of the equation.

 You might notice that, towards sunset, the light is dimmer, of warmer tones, and the sun is lower in the sky.